fchristian1/permaJenkins/readme.md

 # Jenkins with Grafana and Prometheus

-## Full-Auto Docker Compose Jenkins Runner with Monitoring and Backup
+## Full-Auto Install Jenkins Runner with Monitoring Backup and Websocket Server and Client as a bridge for GitHub Webhook to local Jenkins instance.

 ### Features:
 - **Full-Auto Installation**: Jenkins, Grafana, and Prometheus are installed and configured automatically.